jcotoBan/LKarmada/README.md

 Requirements:

-A laptop or workstation or vm with terraform installed.
+A laptop or workstation or vm with terraform and git installed.
 Linode account with a valid api token with access to Linodes and LKE.